dmbarbour/Sirea/README.md

 The process of adapting a resource typically involves introducing a thread (to provide resource-specific polling, maintenance, or event loops) and making some state accessible to behaviors.
 Also, resources often have dependencies on other resources, configuration information, or state.
 It is convenient to push most logic into RDP, and to model a resource as exclusively controlled by another RDP application or agent.

-* *Partition*s can introduce new threads with developer controlled event loops
+* *Partition*s introduce threads with per-type programmable event loops
 * *PCX* simplifies access to state for resource proxies and adapters
 * *BCX* will distribute a `PCX` context object to primitive behaviors
-* *AgentResource* module models resources as controlled by separate RDP apps
+* *AgentResource* models resources as controlled by separate RDP apps
 * *DemandMonitor* pushes ad-hoc demand-tracking logics up into RDP

-Each of these is explained in the associated module.
+Each of these is explained in an associated module.

-Sirea 1.0 will include packages supporting the most commonly accessible resources - mouse, keyboard, graphics, web, state, sound, time.
+Sirea 1.0 will include packages supporting the most commonly accessible resources - mouse, keyboard, graphics, web, state, filesystem, sound, time.
 Developers should (hopefully!) need to write adapters only for more domain specific or esoteric resources and services, and even then only for resources that nobody else has adapted effectively.
 But when those situations occur, the aforementioned features will keep it from being too onerous.

-Useful idioms and specific resource classes are discussed further.

-### Mouse, Keyboard, Joystick

-### Graphics

-### Filesystem
+Specific resources will be discussed in thier corresponding packages.
+However, a few broad idioms will be discussed here.

 ### State

-### Clock
+RDP is stateless logic on a stateful grid: the motivation for developing RDP behaviors is, ultimately, to observe and influence stateful resources towards some end.
+Even sensors and actuators are, abstractly, means to observe and influence a stateful environment.
+State is always external to RDP behaviors.
+Orthogonal persistence is very natural.
+The precise temporal semantics make concurrent shared state much easier in RDP than it would be in most imperative models.

+However, programmers from imperative backgrounds must learn new ways of thinking about state and controlling it.
+RDP influence on state is commutative, idempotent, and continuous.
+There are many systems that have these characteristics:

+* *tuple space systems* where demands insert or delete tuples on a set
+* *rules based systems* where demands impose rules that predictably influence state
+* *timed state systems* where states are animated by timeouts, cooldowns, or schedules
+* *machine learning* where the state is implicit to a learning or clustering model, but is not easy to control.
+* *history based state* which simply records the values pushed to it, possibly with some expiration or decay model

+A simplistic rules-based state model is the *reactive state transition system.* The resource is in some state, initially `0`.
+Each demand adds a directed bridge between states, such as `(4,5)`.
+The state follows a predictable path across these bridges, going as far as it can.
+If rule `(0,4)` is added, the state will transition from `0` to `4` then immediately from `4` to `5` (assuming that bridge is still available).
+Ambiguity might be resolved predictably by favoring the lowest numbered state.
+An instantaneous cycle might be resolved by settling in the lowest state.

+Reactive state transition could serve a similar purpose as a state machine.
+It could be augmented with time, e.g. by adding a cooldown time to each transition.
+It could also be augmented with a stack, e.g. for a "structured" state transition system that requires every trip to be a round trip (a very useful constraint).

+There are much more expressive rules systems available, e.g. based on term rewriting or temporal logic.

+An advantage of universally external state (besides orthogonal persistence) is the reduced competition or interference between state models.
+RDP behaviors can easily orchestrate many heterogeneous state resources, and developers may introduce new ones if those from **sirea-state** prove insufficient.

 ### Demand Monitors